 Let’s run through the basics of a nipple piercing.

-That’s why, Surgeons will often opt for a ‘nipple shield’ when performing a breast augmentation; to reduce contamination of the implant with skin bacteria.
+Doctors often opt for a ‘nipple shield’ when performing cosmetic breast augmentation surgery; to reduce contamination of the implant with skin bacteria.
+This is which why upper-half sexual contact is discouraged for at least six weeks post-surgery.

 Do you have to take your nipple piercings out before surgery?